yuisanae2f/ae2fLib/README.md

 > is the primitive structures applicable for a C landscape.
 > has a prefix of `ptr` as the pointer of this.

-> Would be declared similiar to this.
+> Would be declared similar to this.

 Code
 ```c